l-mayorga/CC-M7-Poetry-Slam/README.md

 [Text And Image – The Relationship Between Text And Image In Research](https://pressbooks.pub/academischevaardigheden/chapter/hoofdstuk-7-2-text-and-image-the-relationship-between-text-and-image-in-research/)

 - This study argues that neither words nor images alone are the most medium to convey information or to tell a story.
 Instead, it is best to combine both.
 In my system, the background images add to the effect of reading and listening to the poem.

+## Challenges

+I tackled the front-end and presentation part first, so the first challenge I encountered was working with the Unsplash API to source background images.
+I had never gone through the process of applying for an API key and using it in the code.
+I learned that it's best to store sensitive data like API keys in the environment instead of just having it in the code.
+The other challenge with the front end was working with PNGs.
+It was my first time using PIL to work with images and forking another repo to use to modified version of someone else's code.

+The next challenge was creating n-grams.
+I knew I wanted to create my own lightweight version instead of using another module's.
+I remembered the basic concept from the Data Structures lab, but I had a couple difficulties ironing out the fine detail.